Pirates overcome 9-run deficit for first time since team started in 1882, beat Reds 13-12

 CINCINNATI (AP) — A surprise in 2023 following a 100-loss season, the Cincinnati Reds and their beleaguered bullpen were dealt a staggering blow by the Pittsburgh Pirates.

-The Pirates overcame a nine-run deficit for the first time since the franchise started play in 1882 as Luis Rivas tied a career-high with five RBIs in a 13-12 victory on Saturday night.
+The Pirates overcame a nine-run deficit for the first time since the franchise started play in 1882 and Alfonso Rivas tied a career-high with five RBIs in a 13-12 victory on Saturday night.

-“There really not a whole lot to say," Reds manager David Bell explained.
+“There's really not a whole lot to say," Reds manager David Bell said.
 “Our players have given absolutely every ounce of energy from day one of spring training.
-That continued tonight it is going to continue to the last pitch of the season.”
+That continued tonight, it is going to continue to the last pitch of the season.”

 The Reds, who have lost four straight, squandered a nine-run lead for the first time since a 10-9 defeat at Milwaukee on April 28, 2004.
 This was the biggest blown lead in the major leagues this season, topping Seattle’s 7-0 advantage in a 14-9 loss at the Chicago Cubs on April 11.

-Pittsburgh, which entered the National League as Allegheny City from 1882-90 had overcome eight-run deficits four times, the last when the Pirates trailed Houston 8-0 in the second inning of a an 11-8 win on July 15, 1994.
+Pittsburgh, which entered the National League as Allegheny City from 1882-90, had overcome eight-run deficits four times, the last when the Pirates trailed Houston 8-0 in the second inning of an 11-8 win on July 15, 1994.

 Spencer Steer’s RBI double off Kyle Nicolas boosted the lead to 9-0 in the third.

-Note: This story has been corrected to show that Alfonso Rivas, not Luis Rivas, had 5 RBIs for the Pirates, and that their starter's last name is Bailey Falter, not Bailey Fatter.